Have you ever accepted a job offer, started working, and found that it didn’t turn out the way you thought it would?

-If not, be sure to get clarity on those points and communicate them back in writing when you accept your job offer.
+If not, be sure to clarify those points and communicate them back in writing when you accept your job offer.

 Written Job Offers Matter

 Next, I don’t care how long it takes to get a written job offer, do not say yes until you have one.
-It should document your:
+It should document:

 - Your title.

 - Your complete compensation agreement.

-- And any other key points you have negotiated.
+- Any other key points you have negotiated.

-If your new employer won’t put your agreement in writing, you might well be taking a leap of faith on empty promises.
+If your new employer doesn’t put your agreement in writing, you might be taking a leap of faith on empty promises.
 Don’t go there.

 Questions to Ask Before the Job Offer

-Before you even get to a job offer, find out about the history of the position:
+Before you get to the offer, find out about the history of the position:

-- Ask why the job is available (new or not?).
+- Ask why the job is available.
+New?
+Risky.
+Established?
+Less risky.

 - Ask how long the previous incumbent held the job.

 - If it’s not a new role, find out why the previous incumbent left.

 - Trace back five years to learn if and why this is a high-turnover role.